-Denise E. Smith, RN, MS, CLNC, HACP-CMS, Senior Consultant
+Denise E. Smith, RN, MS, CLNC, HACP-CMS, Head of Consulting & Senior Consultant

 Is Your Staff Competent and Can You Prove It?